-In the Figure 6.3 above, the outline of the footprint is shown by the dark red line.
-The position of the INSAT-3A satellite is shown by the red circle in the centre of the footprint.
-Other symbols on the diagram show beacon incidents in progress.
+In the Figure 6.3 above, the outline of the footprint is shown by the yellow line.
+The position of the INSAT-3A satellite is shown by the yellow diamond in the centre of the footprint.

 6.2.2 A LEOSAR Initial Alert